The Problem of Evil: Actually, It’s Complicated

 But for me the struggles begin from a place of trust.

 - That doesn’t mean that I’ve never had doubts or crises of faith in my life.
-The question “Suppose there is nothing there?” can never, I think (and Cardinal Ratzinger thinks the same), be dismissed finally and forever in this life.
+The question “Suppose there is nothing there?” can never, I think, be dismissed finally and forever in this life.

 I can dispense forever with some religious and worldview options — Mormonism and the Watchtower, for instance, and even Islam and Hinduism — but the first, radical question of “Something or Nothing?” is too fundamental, too close to the roots of our finitude and fallibility, to be answered with total psychological closure forever.
 (This is as true for the honest atheist as it is for the honest believer.
 We may be divided by many things, but we share the same finitude and fallibility and thus the same lack of immutable certitude.)